 Unfortunately our obstetrical system does not offer this opportunity due to fear of lawsuits.
-In the US, doctors and hospital do not offer or even permit the childbearing women to choose physiological management in certain moderate risk situations.
-At present pregnant women with moderate risk factors are frequently forced to decide between multiple unwanted medical interventions and/or physiologically unnecessary cesarean surgery or to labor at home unattended.
-However, childbearing women and their unborn or newborn babies are always safer with an experienced professional present than they would be giving birth unattended.
+In the US, doctors and hospital do not offer or even permit the childbearing women to choose physiological management in certain moderate-risk situations.
+At present pregnant women with moderate risk factors are unintentionally forced to decide between unwanted medical interventions and/or medically-unnecessary cesarean surgery or laboring at home unattended.
+Both options raise the level of risk and problematic outcomes.
+Clearly childbearing women and their unborn or newborn babies are always safer with an experienced professional present than they would be giving birth unattended and that reality has be formally recognized in the abbreviated consensus version of standards adopted by the Medical Board of California through the regulatory process (sec.1-IV & V).

 Risk vs. Complication: The Licensed Midwifery Practice Act of 1993 prohibits providing care to childbearing women with any significant medical complication.
-However, the LMPA is silent about the topic of risk.
 The scope of practice for California licensed midwives legally defines midwives as being authorized to attend "normal childbirth."